chiefnaheem/propine/README.md

 ## Installation

 Clone this repository to your local machine

 Bring in the CSV file into the project directory and replace the transactions.csv in the path 'src/data/transactions.csv' with it.
 The file seems too large to be contained in this work repository.
+Advisable to make the file name `transactions.csv` so that it works with the file directory in the project

 Navigate to the project directory and run

 ```bash